compsysmed/academic-kickstart/content/authors/thomas_mauermeier/_index.md

 ---
 # Display name
-name: Fanny Rößler
+name: Thomas Mauermeier

 # Username (this should match the folder name)
 authors:
-- fanny_roessler
+- thomas_mauermeier

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Student Research Assistant
+role: BSc Student

+# Organizations/Affiliations
 organizations:
 - name: Chair of Experimental Bioinformatics
   url: "http://www.exbio.de"